RvKmR-WaGh/FTP--Backup/README.md

     After executing script successfully it will create ne file "updated_server_details" at same location where is your main script.
 You can find password details as "<IP>:<new_password>"

+    Also in this script I have written code for cron scheduling i.e to schedule this script for each 15 days. that mean script will reset password of servers on every 15th day of month.